teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 `not_found` result.

 All factoid writes require current policy `on`. `observe` returns a suppressed result before the mutation service, and `off` remains inert.
-Recall-counter mutation is not exposed.
+MB762's recall operation normalizes one bounded keyword and performs one prepared channel-and-keyword-scoped `COALESCE(hits, 0) + 1` update.
+It accepts no counter value, factoid id or caller-selected channel.

 MB761 grants `data.factoids.write` to `factoids-v3` and mounts only `learn` and `forget` through the saved-handler bridge.
 In `observe`, plugin parsing runs silently, the v3 mutation is suppressed before database access, and the exact historical handler remains the sole visible and mutating path.
 In `on`, one core-authorized upsert or delete becomes authoritative for the selected channel.
-Disable, `off` and unload restore the saved handlers. `whatis` and `?keyword` remain historical until a distinct recall-counter authority exists.
+Disable, `off` and unload restore the saved handlers.
+MB762 adds the distinct recall-counter authority without mounting another command; `whatis` and `?keyword` remain historical until the reversible MB763 adoption.

 ## Approved quote reads